winksaville/csgrs/readme.md

 // Sphere of radius=2 at origin with 32 segments and 16 stacks
 let sphere = CSG::sphere(2.0, 32, 16, None);

-// Cylinder from radius=1, height=2, 16 slices, and no metadata
+// Cylinder from radius=1, height=2, 16 segments, and no metadata
 let cyl = CSG::cylinder(1.0, 2.0, 16, None);

 // Create a custom polyhedron from points and face indices: